Fatal crash renews debate over future of historic California airport

 Had the Cessna missed the hangar, it could have jumped an embankment into houses just behind a block wall, Goddard said.
 Citing unofficial accounts of the crash, he also said that had the plane not veered sharply to the right it might have careened off the end of the runway and into houses across the street.

-Federal records show that prior to Sunday’s accident, at least 38 planes coming or going from the Santa Monica airport have crashed since 1982, with 10 resulting in fatalities.
+Prior to Sunday’s accident, at least 38 planes coming or going from the Santa Monica airport have crashed since 1982, with 10 resulting in fatalities, according to federal records.

 Data compiled by Fairweather’s group shows four incidents involving planes flying to or from the airport occurred in Santa Monica residential neighborhoods, including when a student-piloted plane crashed into a house in 2011.